Family ends search for missing CEO after a body is found

 - 'The Fabulous Baker Boys,' now 30, elegantly captured a bygone Seattle, even as we've moved on

-- In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place VIEW
+“Please remember Erin as the beautiful, smart, funny woman that she was,” it said.

 Her parents told the San Jose Mercury News they feared she may have suffered a manic episode.

+“We talked to her for hours on and off” on Monday night, her mother Whitey Valenti told the newspaper.
+“Her thoughts were disconnected.
+She talked a mile a minute.
+She’d say I’m coming home for Thanksgiving, then in the next she was saying she’s in the Matrix,” a reference to the science fiction movie.

-However, her husband said she had no history of mental illness.
+However, Erin Valenti’s husband said she had no history of mental illness.